20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Steps: Soak water beads according to package directions six to eight hours before the sleepover — they expand from tiny hard pellets to large, gel-like spheres.
 Funnel soaked water beads into a balloon, filling to approximately golf ball size.
 Double-balloon for durability and tie securely.
 The individual water beads create a unique clicking, rolling sensation when squeezed that children find completely fascinating and deeply satisfying.

-Craft 5: Playdough Balloon Squishy
+Craft 5: Playdough Balloon DIY Squishy Crafts

 Playdough Balloon Squishy